MBCProject/mbc-markdown/yfaq/README.md

 While building the malware corpus, the MBC team compiled the following tips for mapping malware analysis reports to MBC and ATT&CK.

 * Review ATT&CK and MBC content to become familiar with options for mapping.
 The MBC review should include micro-behaviors.
 * If a malware analysis report contains explicit mappings to ATT&CK techniques, start by reviewing and validating them.
-We found it was easier to validate ATT&CK mappings before identifying unmapped behaviors because it allowed one to get an overview of the behaviors before getting into the details.
+We found it was easier to validate ATT&CK mappings before identifying unmapped behaviors because ATT&CK mappings usually provide an overview.
 * Check whether an ATT&CK technique has been enhanced in MBC and if so, update the mapping to reflect the MBC identifier.
 * If a report does not explicitly reference ATT&CK techniques, it’s still easier to consider ATT&CK mappings before MBC mappings because ATT&CK techniques are generally higher level than MBC behaviors.
 * The ATT&CK Powered Suit browser extension is useful for quickly finding potential ATT&CK techniques.
 * The MBC matrix is useful for identifying MBC behaviors and methods even though it doesn’t have search capabilities.
-* If the mapping of a behavior is unclear, mark it for further contemplation and move on.
+* If the mapping of a behavior is unclear, mark it for further consideration and move on.
 An uncertain mapping often becomes clearer later in the process.
 * Analysis reports often contain initial compromise information that is out of scope of MBC (i.e., activity beyond the malware code).

 ### What are objectives? ###